Admiralgade 19

 Admiralgade 19 is a Neoclassical property situated off Nikolaj Plads in central Copenhagen, Denmark.
 The building was like most of the other buildings in the neighborhood constructed as part of the rebuilding of the city after the Copenhagen Fire of 1795.
 It was listed in the Danish registry of protected buildings and places in 1945.

 History

+17th century

 The property was listed in Copenhagen's first cadastre of 1689 as No. No. 181 in the city's East Quarter.
 It was owned by sugar-baker Thomas Schrøder at that time.
 The property was listed in the new cadastre of 1756 as No. as No. 213 and belonged to Ferdinand Copie at that time.

+Almind and the new building

+The property was later acquired by candlemaker Jens Almind.
+His property was home to 17 residents in three households at the 1787 census.
+Almind resided in the building with his wife Anna Maria, their three children (aged three to 12), his sister-in-law Elisabeth Høst, lodger Berthe Jørgens Datter, one husjomfru and two maids.
+Niels Nielsen Olager, a cellarman, resided in the building with his wife Margrethe Elisabeth and one maid.
+Johan Nicolai Scheer, an organ builder, resided in the building with his wife Benedicht Christina Scheer, their two-year-old daughter Christian Abraham and one maid.Niels Nielsen Olager, a cellarman, resided in the building with his wife Margrethe Elisabeth and one maid.